ABOUT

 Loneliness

-Everyone in our communities, from the youngest to the oldest, need connections which matter.
+Everyone in our communities, from the youngest to the oldest, needs connections that matter.
 Being lonely can affect anyone at any time in their life.
 People can also be lonely but not necessarily live in isolation.

-Loneliness can have an impact on mental and physical health and wellbeing, as well as in the way that people engage and interact with wider services and the local community it is vital that we lay foundations for change towards shaping a better-connected society.
+Loneliness can have an impact on mental and physical health and wellbeing, as well as on the way that people engage and interact with broader services and the local community.
+We must lay the foundations for change towards shaping a better-connected society.

-At a local level, parish and town councils are already contributing to tackling loneliness and NALC wants to build on this work by encouraging partnership working across local government and the health sector towards making a real difference in ending loneliness.
+At a local level, parish and town councils are already contributing to tackling loneliness.
+NALC wants to build on this work by encouraging partnerships between local government and the health sector to make a real difference in ending loneliness.

 What can councils do?

-Local councils are at the forefront of community life where most needs are visible, but loneliness is not so easy to identify yet it can have a profound effect on health and social care services and contribute to a disconnected community – this can add pressure on services which already have limited capacity and resources – having much wider detrimental impact on a local community and access to key services.
+Local councils are at the forefront of community life, where most needs are visible.
+Still, loneliness is not so easy to identify.
+Yet, it can have a profound effect on health and social care services and contribute to a disconnected community – this can add pressure on services which already have limited capacity and resources – having a much broader detrimental impact on a local community and access to crucial services.

 The guide presents a real opportunity for local and principal councils to make a difference in a wide range of practical ways with potential outputs including: